vsui/hypergraph-k-cut/README.md

 To run the algorithm, run `./hcut <input file> <k> <algorithm>`

+## Testing

-To run the tests, run `./hypergraph/test/hypergraph_test`
+To run the tests, run `make test`.
+The tests will run several cut algorithms on small problems and verify that everything is working correctly.

 ## Problem Families